 If a title company receives specific instructions regarding the amounts to be paid to you, your spouse, or a third party, separate checks will be issued.
 Such instructions or orders are also important in situations where your property will not be sold until after the divorce.
 This way, you can ensure your former spouse doesn’t receive a check made payable to both of you, forge your name, and spend all the money.
 Although this may seem unimaginable, we have seen it happen more than once.
 For this reason, it is best to include as many details as possible to your title company so that your interests will be protected.

-As one of the top family law firms in Phoenix, our team at Hallier Lawrence has the experience to help our clients with the most complicated divorce situations.
+As one of the top family law firms in Phoenix, our team at Hallier Stearns PLC has the experience to help our clients with the most complicated divorce situations.
 Contact us to learn more about how we can help.